bekircetinkaya/K-Means/README.md

 # K-Means

-I used to define a cluster system respecto to randomly initialized particles.
+I used to define a cluster system respecto to arbitrary initialized particles.
 Number of particles, centroids are caahangeble by user, also grid size too.

 Algorithm: